jai2509/to-do-list/README.md

 # to-do-list
-css3:- for styling
+css3:- for styling,
-javascript :- for making it responsive tailwind css for UI
+javascript :- for making it responsive, tailwind css for UI